 triton instance create -w --name=myDebianServer debian-8 k4-highcpu-kvm-250M Creating instance myDebianServer (efb971ac-e7dc-4b0b-898d-1c50b1882461, debian-8@20161025) Created instance myDebianServer (efb971ac-e7dc-4b0b-898d-1c50b1882461) in 39s

-This command has four parameters:
+triton instance create command uses four parameters:

--wto wait the instance to be created.
+-wflags the command to wait for the image to be created.

-triton packages.
-HVM instances cannot use
+triton packagesto list all available packages.
+Note that HVM instances cannot use

 triton instance list.